Updated: October 2017

 - Prove you aren’t destitute.
 The usual way is prove you have a bank account in Panama with a balance of at least US$5,000 (plus $2,000 for each dependent) deposited in a Panama bank account.
 The immigration office can use its own discretion about whether these funds prove you are solvent “enough”.

 - Provide other documents.
-Documents that are typically requested for all of Panama’s residence permits, such as: photographs, copy of identification document, proof of kinship, police record/criminal background verification, health certificate, and more.
+Documents that are typically requested for all of Panama’s residence permits, such as: photographs, copy of identification document, proof of kinship, FBI Identity background summary, health certificate, and more.

 Visa Covers Dependents